 Update of the Apiculture Program at NCSU

-The Apiculture Program at NC State has three core missions: Extension, providing information, advice, and other outreach services to help beekeepers at all levels; Research, using the scientific method to test hypotheses about honey bee biology and ways to help improve bee management; and Instruction, teaching and disseminating knowledge about honey bees and apiculture through formal classes and academic training.
-This past year has involved a great deal of activity in the program in each of these areas.
+The Apiculture Program at NC State has three main core missions: Extension, by providing information, advice, and other services that help beekeepers at all levels; Research, using the scientific method to test hypotheses about honey bee biology and ways to help improve bee management; and Instruction, by teaching and disseminating knowledge about honey bees and apiculture through formal classes and academic training.
+This past year has involved a great deal of activity in the program, which I will summarize below.